sjoerdjevoet/Final_project/Design.md

 Terrorists or members of identified terrorist groups within the GTD are included in this value.
 Membership is broadly defined and includes informants for terrorist groups, but excludes former or surrendered terrorists.

-34
-GLOBAL TERRORISM DATABASE CODEBOOK JUNE 2016
-This value also includes cases involving the targeting of militias and guerillas.
-18 = TOURISTS
+TOURISTS
 This value includes the targeting of tour buses, tourists, or “tours.”
 Tourists are persons who travel primarily for the purposes of leisure or amusement.
 Government tourist offices are included in this value.
 The attack must clearly target tourists, not just an assault on a business or transportation system used by tourists.
 Travel agencies are coded as business targets.

-19 = TRANSPORTATION (OTHER THAN AVIATION)
+TRANSPORTATION (OTHER THAN AVIATION)
 Attacks on public transportation systems are included in this value.
 This can include efforts to assault public buses, minibuses, trains, metro/subways, highways (if the highway itself is the target of the attack), bridges, roads, etc.